simplesurance/goordinator/README.md

 Updates for it are resumed when the base-branch or the PR branch changed or the check status of the PR became positive.

-Autoupdate is used together with [Github's auto-merge feature](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) or a comparable service to provide a serialized merge-queue.
+Autoupdater is used together with [Github's auto-merge feature](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) or a comparable service to provide a serialized merge-queue.
 The autoupdater serializes updates per base-branch, to avoid a race between